 Once passed, the program will be implemented and governed by sod producers, for sod producers to help increase value and profitability per square foot.
 The program will seek to increase preference for sod, promote sod to consumers nationally and conduct research to educate and inform industry regulators and politicians among other initiatives.

 A group of 14 sod producers makeup the Sod Checkoff Draft Formation Committee and have written the terms for a potential U.S. sod checkoff program.
 This draft order outlines the key points needed for an efficient, successful checkoff program, which must be approved by the USDA and voted upon by sod producers.

 The committee submitted the draft order to the USDA in November 2020 and will spend the coming months working with them to approve the program.
 Once approved, the draft order will be published in the U.S. Federal Register for public viewing and commentary prior to a vote on its passage.
-This vote, which will be open to all sod producers in the U.S., will likely take place in fall 2021.
+This vote, which will be open to all sod producers in the U.S., will likely take place in Spring 2023.